 The world heritage listed Great Barrier Reef is, without doubt, one of the most remarkable, awe-inspiring classrooms on the planet.
 As a Great Barrier Reef marine tourism operator, we not only provide our passengers with the opportunity to explore one of the world’s greatest living treasures but also play a very crucial role in teaching you about its incredible ecosystem and the World Heritage values of the reef.
 Thanks to the internet, there’s a vast body of knowledge, fascinating facts, and interesting research about the reef at your very fingertips.

-We work hard to minimise our environmental footprint and we aim to pass some of that knowledge onto our guests.
-Eco friendly guided kayak tours are provided by the staff taking guests around hidden inlets and providing information and explanations about the local area and its natural values.
-The kayaks allow entry into smaller areas and bays without causing damage from motors or anchors etc.
+We work hard to minimise our environmental footprint and aim to pass our knowledge onto our guests.
+We provide eco-friendly guided kayak tours taking guests around hidden inlets, regaling them with information about the local areas and their natural values.
+The kayaks allow us entry into smaller bays without causing damage from motors or anchors etc.

-We recycle on-board and take this back to shore, we encourage guests to refill their own water bottles instead of using plastics.
+We encourage recycling on-board and return this to shore and encourage guests to refill their own water bottles instead of using plastics.
 We need to take action to ensure that our beautiful reef is preserved for years to come.

 There are many pressures on The Great Barrier Reef including population increase, coastal development, pollution and climate change – to name a few.

 Here are a few simple things you can do to help the reef